NgChunMan/padvar/README.md

 First, download the `padvar` zip folder and unzip it.
 Inside the unzipped folder, there is a subfolder named `data` which contains three datasets that will be used for testing.

-Then, open Stata and change your working directory to the `padvar` folder where the `data` subfolder is located.
-Execute the commands below to test the `padvar` command.
+Next, open Stata and set your working directory to the `padvar` folder where the `data` subfolder is located.
+Then, execute the commands below to test the `padvar` command.

 ### Test 1: To Test String Variables